 Finally, we have an actual nootropic ingredient in this formula!
-Bacopa monnieri is a widely used ingredient in nootropic supplements with plenty of scientific research to back it.
+Bacopa monnieri is a widely used ingredient in most nootropic supplements, like GenBrain, and has plenty of scientific research to back it.
 Used for centuries, bacopa monnieri is known to have antioxidant and anti-inflammatory properties, while also improving memory and overall brain function.

 The normal dose of bacopa monnieri is around 300mg, which falls in line with the 320mg in Clarity.